Skip to content

 image_5.png

-• You can change which columns are shown in this window by clicking on the upside down triangle to bring up the contextual menu
+• You can change which columns are shown in this window by clicking on the inverted triangle to bring up the contextual menu

 • Notice as you navigate to other folders, the contents displayed changes